What is Ringworm?

 -

-10 Can I treat ringworm at home?
+10 Can I swim while under ringworm treatment?